Skip to content

 Is self-care selfish?

-No—think of it as basic maintenance that lets you show up for yourself and others.
+No—think of it as basic maintenance that allows you to show up for yourself and others.
+Research shows that consistent self-care practices reduce stress, improve well-being, and actually help you support others more effectively.

 Does exercise help mood right away?

-Yes—many people feel less anxious after a single moderate-intensity session, with bigger benefits from regular activity.
+Yes—many people feel less anxious after a single moderate-intensity session.
+The benefits accumulate with regular activity, but you don't have to wait weeks to notice a difference.

-Protect sleep: set a consistent lights-out, reduce late caffeine/screens, and keep the room cool and dark.
-Add a 10-minute morning walk.
+Protect your sleep.
+Set a consistent bedtime, reduce late caffeine and screen time, keep the room cool and dark.
+Once sleep improves, a 10-minute morning walk can build momentum for other habits.

-If symptoms persist >2 weeks, you’re using substances to cope, or thoughts of harming yourself appear—reach out to a clinician.
-In crisis, use 988 in the U.S. immediately.
+If symptoms persist more than two weeks, you're using substances to cope, or thoughts of harming yourself appear—reach out to a clinician.
+In crisis, use 988 immediately.

 « Back to Blog